Fitness for Duty Assessments

 Fitness for Duty assessments are often requested in situations such as:

-What the assessment covers?
+What does the assessment cover?

 Each Fitness for Duty assessment is tailored to the role and circumstances, but typically involves:

-Accredited specialists experienced in fitness for duty assessments
+Accredited specialists experienced in Fitness for Duty assessments

-At LexiMed, each assessment is matched to the practitioner best suited to the role and issues involved.
+Fitness for Duty assessments are only as reliable as the expertise behind them.
+At LexiMed, each assessment is matched to the medical expert best suited to the role and issues involved.
 Each matter is reviewed before booking to make sure the assessment is handled by a clinician with experience relevant to the role, the work environment and the type of risk being assessed.
-Our specialists understand how Fitness for Duty opinions are applied in workplace, insurance and legal settings, and how those opinions may be questioned.
+This approach helps ensure the final opinion is practical, role-specific and able to stand up to review as an independent medical opinion.

 What to expect when you partner with LexiMed